-If you log out or close the terminal the command will not be terminated.
+If you log out or close the terminal the process will not be terminated.

 Running the Command in Background

 nohup in the foreground is not very useful because you will not able to interact with the shell until the command completes.